Starting 2025: Higher costs for statutory health insurance, tougher to switch to private plans.*

 In addition to the 14.0% or 14.6% of the base contribution, each individual statutory health insurance fund can set its own additional contributions.
 On average, these add up to 1.7% of the salary up to the BBG in 2024, so you will have to pay them in addition to the basic contributions.

 The Federal Ministry of Labor and Social Affairs estimated the average additional contribution to increase by +0.8% to a total of 2.5% in 2025.
-The additional nursing care contribution is also set to increase: The increase here could average between 0.2% and 0.3% and affect every member of the German statutory health insurance scheme.
+The additional nursing care contribution is also set to rise: The increase here will rise by +0.2% and affect every German statutory health insurance scheme member.

 For employees

-According to the Federal Ministry of Labor and Social Affairs, employees who currently earn between 69,300 and 73,799 € a year will lose the opportunity to switch to private health insurance in 2025.
+According to the Federal Ministry of Labor and Social Affairs, employees earning between 69,300 and 73,799 € a year will lose the opportunity to switch to private health insurance in 2025.
 However, they could still switch in 2024.

 For self-employed